NatalieJClark/tip-time/README.md

 - [x] How to hoist a state.

 ## Setup
+Clone this repo and open in Android Studio

 Build and refresh preview:
 - `Ctrl + Shift + Cmd + R`